 - Go to Settings on your phone and select Application Manager

-Solution 4: Recover data and format SD card
+Solution 5: Recover Data and Format the SD card

 If none of the above solutions help you view your gallery’s images, there is a possibility that your SD card is corrupt as a result of which photos are not getting saved.
-But that does not mean they are missing permanently from your device, it’s only that they are not visible to the user interface.
-In such cases, Remo Recover can be used to trace those missing photos and recover images from corrupt SD card.
+But that does not mean they are missing permanently from your SD card, it’s only that they are not visible to the user interface.
+In such cases, Remo Recover can be used to trace those missing photos and recover images from corrupt SD cards.

 Once you have the images recovered, proceed with formatting your SD card and this should hopefully help you solve the problem going forward.
 If this doesn’t help, there could be an issue with your phone, which may need further examination.
 But before you go ahead with repairing your phone, be sure to have a backup of all your data just in case!

-However, if you have lost or deleted photos, you can recover photos from Sony Cyber Shot, Samsung camera, and any gadget from where you have lost your photos.
+However, if you have lost or deleted photos, you can recover photos from Sony Cyber-Shot, a Samsung camera, and any gadget from where you have lost your photos.